NONAN23x/PKI-CLM-Lab/README.md

 ## License

 This project is for educational purposes.
-Please refer to individual tool licenses for any code or configurations included.
+Please refer to individual tool licenses for any code or configurations included

 ## Disclaimer

 This lab is intended for educational and research purposes only.
-Ensure compliance with applicable laws and regulations when implementing PKI in production environments.
+Ensure compliance with applicable laws and regulations when implementing PKI in production environments